felipemotarocha/felipemotarocha/README.md

 <h2> 👨🏻‍💻 &nbsp;About Me </h2>

 - 👨🏻‍💻 &nbsp; I started to code when I was 11.
 I wanted to build a private server of the game I used to play and since the first touch with the source code I knew that this was what I wanted to do in my life.
 - 💼 &nbsp; Currently I have a digital business which has the goal of help other developers and people that want to enter in the tech area.
-To check it out, click on the Instagram icon above!
+To check it out, click on the Instagram icon above or search for @dicasparadevs on Instagram.
 - ✍️ &nbsp; I love to write about tech and web development.
 I have a blog which I share my thoughts and try to help other developers and people that want to become one.

 <h2> 🛠 &nbsp;Tech Stack</h2>